Non-algebraic deformations of flat K\"ahler manifolds: Introduction and preliminaries

-In Theorem \ref{deformations} we show that this is indeed the only obstruction for a flat K\"ahler manifold to admit a non-algebraic deformations: if $H^0(X, \Omega^2) \neq 0$, there exists a family of flat K\"ahler manifolds over a disc (in fact, over a projective line) with special fibre being isomorphic to $X$ and very general fibre being non-algebraic (see Section \ref{main section} for the precise statement).
+In Theorem \ref{deformations} we show that this is indeed the only obstruction for a flat K\"ahler manifold to admit a non-algebraic deformation: if $H^0(X, \Omega^2) \neq 0$, there exists a family of flat K\"ahler manifolds over a disc (in fact, over a projective line) with special fibre being isomorphic to $X$ and very general fibre being non-algebraic (see Section \ref{main section} for the precise statement).

-We would also like to mention another motivation for our work, which comes from Amerik-Rovinsky-Van de Ven conjecture.
-In their article \cite{ARVdV} these authors conjectured that the second Betti number of any compact flat K\"ahler manifold is at least two.
+We would also like to mention another motivation for our work, which comes from the Amerik-Rovinsky-Van de Ven conjecture.
+In their article (\cite{ARVdV}, Section 3) these authors conjectured that the second Betti number of any compact flat K\"ahler manifold is at least two.
 Observe that any compact K\"ahler manifold has $b_2 > 0$ and if $b_2 = 1$, this manifold automatically admits a K\"ahler form with integral cohomology class and therefore is algebraic.
-There is a recent preprint of R. Lutowski \cite{L}, claimig to prove a statement equivalent to ARVdV Conjecture.
-The work of Lutowski is sufficiently based on a previous paper \cite{HS}, which uses the classification of simple finite groups.
-In spite of this, the author is still hoping for some advantages in understanding this problem from more geometric point of view.
+There is a recent preprint of R. Lutowski \cite{L}, claiming to prove a statement equivalent to ARVdV Conjecture.
+The work of Lutowski is sufficiently based on an earlier paper \cite{HS}, which uses the classification of simple finite groups.
+In spite of this, we are still hoping for some advances in understanding this problem from a more geometric point of view.

-The paper is organised in the following way: at first we explain the main properties of compact flat K\"ahler manifolds and give some examples of those.
-In the Section \ref{main section} we give the precise formulation for our main theorem (Theorem~\ref{deformations}).
+The paper is organised in the following way: first, we explain the main properties of compact flat K\"ahler manifolds and give some examples of those.
+In Section \ref{main section} we give the precise formulation for our main theorem (Theorem~\ref{deformations}).
 Then we recall some heuristics coming from Hyperk\"ahler geometry, prove a pair of lemmas from linear algebra, and deduce the main theorem.
-As a corollary we obtain a new proof of the Catanese-Demleitner theorem (\cite{CD+C}).
+As a corollary, we obtain a new proof of the Catanese-Demleitner theorem (\cite{CD+C}, Theorem 1).

-Finally, in the Section \ref{quaternionic doubles} we describe examples of non-algebraic flat K\"ahler manifolds and provide a construction for flat K\"ahler manifolds which admit holomorphic symplectic form and have vanishing first Betti number.
-Together with the main theorem this gives many examples of non-algebraic flat K\"ahler manifolds with $b_1=0$.
-This is of independent interest, since explicit examples of such manifolds doesn't seem to be present in the literature.
+Finally, in Section \ref{quaternionic doubles} we describe examples of non-algebraic flat K\"ahler manifolds and provide a construction for flat K\"ahler manifolds which admit holomorphic symplectic form and have vanishing first Betti number.
+Together with the main theorem, this gives many examples of non-algebraic flat K\"ahler manifolds with $b_1=0$.
+This is of independent interest since explicit examples of such manifolds do not seem to be present in the literature.